devtee/batch-win-installer/readme.txt

 * settings for software packages are stored as two separate text files allowing you to add software packages to install
 * the settings for software packages can be retrieved online on startup of Batch Win Installer
 * on startup, Batch Win Installer will confirm the installers for the software is accessible and if online, will download missing installers
+* can specify packages to install/upgrade or check online as a command line arguement

 Several command line switches are available to automate Batch-Win-Installer